-There are more than 10,000 people with a general contractor license in Louisiana.
-If you’re interested in joining them, you’ll find plenty of opportunities in the market right now between commercial and industrial growth in the oil and gas industries and an uptick in residential projects.
+Louisiana is home to more than 27,000 general contractor licensees.
+If you're interested in joining them with your own Louisiana general contractor license, you’ll find plenty of opportunities in the market between commercial and industrial growth in the oil and gas industries and an uptick in residential projects.

-The Louisiana State Licensing Board for General Contractors is the agency that approves licenses.
+The Louisiana State Licensing Board for Contractors (LSLBC) is the agency that approves licenses.
 Continue reading to learn what you need to know before you apply, including:

 - The types of general contractor licenses in Louisiana

 - How to get a general contractor license

 - General contractor renewals